llmpandori2/trail_counter_2011_2020/scripts/IMD_DRR_Template/Trail_Counter_Brief_2022.md

 Two datasets were generated as a part of this effort (Table 2):

-* **`r params$dataPackage1Title`.** Comma-separated text file enumerating the specific taxa considered to have federal conservation status in NPS park units.
+* **.** Comma-separated text file enumerating the specific taxa considered to have federal conservation status in NPS park units.
 These data were compiled by the National Park Service Biological Resources Division and were last updated on XX.
-Available at `r paste0("https://irma.nps.gov/DataStore/Reference/Profile/", params$dataPackage1RefID)`.
+Available at https://irma.nps.gov/DataStore/Reference/Profile/.

-* **`r params$dataPackage2Title`.** Comma-seperated text file enumerating the park-specific specific taxa about which data must be protected from release to the public based on federal conservation status.
+* **.** Comma-seperated text file enumerating the park-specific specific taxa about which data must be protected from release to the public based on federal conservation status.
 This dataset includes all taxa identified by the USFWS as well as their child taxa and taxonomic synonyms.
-Available at `r paste0("https://irma.nps.gov/DataStore/Reference/Profile/",params$dataPackage2RefID)`.
+Available at https://irma.nps.gov/DataStore/Reference/Profile/.

 *Also include a table explaining provenance of datasets*